-Journal of Organizational Change Management Vol. 21 No. 6, 2008 pp. 667-685 © Emerald Group Publishing Limited 0953-4814 DOI 10.1108/09534810810915718 product of language mediation.
+Recently those who study management communication have recognized the role that conversations play in organizing (Taylor and Robichaud, 2004).
+Putnam and Cooren (2004) replaced the notion of organization as an entity for organization as text, or the product of language mediation.
 Taylor and Van Every (2000) have noted that there is neither an organization nor an ideology other than that which emerges from the way people collectively participate in situated conversation.
-With specific reference to change, we argue, however, that current views of communicating change continue to have a view of the communication process where form and meaning are determined by constant relations - a view that is static, rather than dynamic.
-Such a view is guided by the pursuit of order (constituting both people and events) and carried out in practice through the on-going search for consensus and the presentation of unity (common ground) among group members.
+With specific reference to change, we argue, however, that current views of communicating change continue to have a grammatical view of the communication process-a view that is static, rather than dynamic.
+Such a static view is guided by the pursuit of order (constituting both people and events) and achieved in practice through the on-going search for consensus and the presentation of unity (common ground) among group members.

 Whatever the change agents might espouse, including changing conversational styles for the achievement of consensus, such a shift in focus converts generating consensus into a monologic (one logic) practice, for example, agree with our proposed change, please.
 Ford (1999) emphasized that organizational change occurs and is driven by communication rather than the reverse.
-Their emphasis refers to the role conversations play in constructing change - that is, communication acts as the instrument of change.
+Their emphasis refers to the role conversations play in constructing change-that is, communication acts as the instrument of change.
 Change emerges through the change agent's intentional shifting of conversations at work (Ford and Ford, 1995), thus affecting how people think about change initiation, understanding, performance, and closure conversations.
-In practice, many change efforts to increase participation, remain monologic; even when diverse points of view interact, the stress is placed upon achieving consensus, or in utilizing rhetorics of persuasion (changing intervention and/conversational styles) to arrive at common ground for all (to keep contentious points of view on the margin).
+In practice, much of change effort work around increasing participation, remains quite monologic; even when a diversity of points of view interact, the stress is placed upon achieving consensus, or in utilizing rhetorics of persuasion (changing intervention and/conversational styles) to arrive at common ground for all (to keep contentious points of view on the margin).

-There are historical explanations for the current "static" view of change communication.
-Aristotle saw persuasion as a legitimate method for influencing people.
-He developed persuasion as a method for helping people find truth.
-He did assume, however, that people could reason, and see the logic behind conclusions - that is, without persuasion being coercive.
-He found hidden contradictions and helped his students see the inadequacy of their assumptions.
-What one knew and how one presented ideas were parts of a whole.

-In sixteenth century Europe, intellectual debates raged.
-People were debating theology, and along with it politics and anthropology.
-Every aspect of knowledge was scrutinized.
-Grand claims were the norm of the day.
-For instance, Peter Ramus, a logician and pedagogue, earned his master's degree in Paris by defending the view that all Aristotle's teachers are false (Ong, 1958).
-Ramus was interested in the systems for cataloguing Aristotle's teachings.
-He proposed separating the study of how we reason and discover ideas from the study of how we present ideas - thus reducing communication to the presentation of predetermined truths, or messages.
-His contribution was not perceived as monumental then or now, but the division still stands.
+There are historical reasons for the current 'static' view of change communication.
+Aristotle saw persuasion as a legitimate instrument for influencing people.
+He did assume, however, that people could respond and agree without persuasion being coercive.
+But in the sixteenth century, it was Peter Ramus, a 16th-century logician, who earned his master's degree in Paris by defending the viewpoint that all Aristotle's teachings are false (Ong, 1958).
+Ramus's proposition separated out the study of how we reason and discover ideas from the study of how we present ideas - thus reducing communication to the presentation of predetermined truths, or messages.

-According to Ong (1958, p.
-4), Ramus's thesis can be seen "as the outgrowth of a kind of simplified logic which imposed itself by implication on the external world in order to make this simple, too."
-This simplification has had the effect of depersonalizing the word and reducing conversations to irrelevant status (Taylor, 2001).
-It has weakened the participative opportunities for any individual in communication.
-Any one individual becomes less relevant to the process of understanding.
-To this day, communication scholars labor to get people to see that communication is not about delivery; rather communication is about what we see and know and how we know it.
-Ramus's model fits well with how change agents have change
+According to Ong (1958: 4), Ramus's thesis can be seen "as the outgrowth of a kind of simplified logic which imposed itself by implication on the external world in order to make this simple, too," This simplification has had the effect of depersonalizing the word and reducing conversations to irrelevant status (Taylor, 2001).
+Ramus's model fits well with how change agents have viewed communication's role in the change process, namely the presentation of reified plans for creating readiness and for change recipients to agree to.